-- Earthwork is one of the highest-cost items on projects; therefore, make every effort to reduce and balance earthwork. - Use the steepest slopes practical while considering soil conditions, safety requirements, constructability, and maintenance. - To help reduce earthwork, give careful attention to the selection of horizontal and vertical alignments.
+- Earthwork is one of the highest-cost items on projects; therefore, make every effort to reduce and balance earthwork. - Use the appropriate slopes for the facility and roadway corridor.
+Steeper slopes may be allowed through coordination with the project team on decisions to steepen slopes from those indicated as typical in this manual. - To help reduce earthwork, give careful attention to the selection of horizontal and vertical alignments.
 Attempt to balance cut-and-fill sections and avoid areas with poor soil conditions.
 Review project alignments carefully with the NCDOT Project Manager. - Use waste to flatten slopes and build false cuts to improve safety, eliminate guardrail, and eliminate the need for waste pits.
 (Where possible, use unsuitable material to flatten slopes.) - Use cost-effective analysis to determine if it is more economical to flatten slopes or use guardrail.
-(Consider right of way cost and cost of providing waste areas.)

-Preliminary grades usually are based on LiDAR information downloaded from North Carolina's SPATIAL Data Download website https://sdd.nc.gov.
+(Consider right of way cost and cost of providing waste areas.) - Preliminary grades usually are based on LiDAR information downloaded from North Carolina's SPATIAL Data Download website https://sdd.nc.gov.
 When beginning Alignment Defined (Stage 2) plans, as defined in the NCDOT Project Delivery Network (PDN), review and refine the preliminary grades using final surveys so they will be accurate and cost effective.